wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 ## Reference implementation

-The [variantlib](https://github.com/wheelnext/variantlib) project contains a reference implementation that can generated the `variants.json` index, convert regular wheels from and to variant wheels and can be and can query the platform variant properties.
+The [variantlib](https://github.com/wheelnext/variantlib) project contains a reference implementation of the protocol, querying plugins, variant filtering and ordering, validation, variant metadata reading and writing, and generating the `variants.json` index.

 A client for installing variant wheels is implemented in [uv](https://github.com/astral-sh/uv).